-One of the investigators in this study (CB) asserted in an earlier work6 that 50% of childhood injuries took place at home.
-Results from the present study lend evidence to support such a claim, but to a more restricted population.
+One of this present study investigators (CB) asserted in an earlier work that 50% of childhood injuries took place at home.
+Results from the present study lends evidence to support such a claim, but to a more restricted population.
 From the tabulated accident and emergency (A&E) attendance records, the overall proportion of URCI among all attendance was 27.4% (5189 of 18 919).
-However, in 50% (3138 of 6270) of all of 0-4-year-old children, A&E trauma attendances were caused by an URCI episode.
+However, in 50% (3138 of 6270) of all of 0-4-year-old children, A&E traumatic attendance were caused by an URCI episode.